akonkia/domeknadrzewie/_posts/2026-04-22-you-dont-need-to-go-to-the-forest-how-to-return-to-nature-where-you-already-are.en.md

 ---
 layout: post
-title: "You Don't Need to Go to the Forest: How to Return to Nature Where You Already Are"
+title: "Forest Bathing Without a Forest: How to Return to Nature Where You Are"
 date: 2026-04-22
 lang: en
 translation_id: powrot-do-natury-tam-gdzie-juz-jestes-2026